dnsimple/dnsimple-java/README.markdown

 [DNSimple](https://dnsimple.com/) provides DNS hosting and domain registration that is simple and friendly.
 We provide a full API and an easy-to-use web interface so you can get your domain registered and set up with a minimal amount of effort.

+## :warning: Alpha Warning

+This project targets the development of the API client for the [DNSimple API v2](https://developer.dnsimple.com/v2/).

+This library is currently in alpha version, the methods and the implementation should be considered a work-in-progress.
+Changes in the method naming, method signatures, public or internal APIs will happen during the alpha period.

 ## Requirements

 Java 1.8 and later.